granaivo/5GMETA/README.md

 Three main profiles have been identified to interact with the data platform and are the following:

-- CAM services and applications developers
+- CCAM services and applications developers
 - Sensors and Devices providers
 - Infrastructure providers
-- 5G Netwok Operators

-Figure below illustrates the main relation of these different categories with the [5GMETA](https://cordis.europa.eu/project/id/957360) platform and the principal stakeholders for each of these three profiles.
+Figure below illustrates the main relation of these different categories with the [5GMETA](https://cordis.europa.eu/project/id/957360) Platform and the principal stakeholders for each of these three profiles.

 ![User profiles overview](docs/images/5gmeta_actors.png)